usnistgov/sesame/doc/physics/discretization.rst

    Sites versus links.
 We take the indexing convention that :math:`\Delta x^i` represents the space between sites :math:`i` and :math:`i+1`.

-We consider a one-dimensional system to illustrate how the discretization of the model is done.
+We consider a one-dimensional system to illustrate the model discretization.
 First, we want to rewrite the currents in semi-discretized form for link :math:`i` (link :math:`i` connects discretized points :math:`i` and :math:`i+1`):